yaseenmustapha/Node-RED-Sensor-Hub/README.md

 return {"payload": {"setpoint": setpoint}};
 ```

 You can also add an `mqtt out` node for the setpoint (topic: `events/object/tempSetPoint`).
-Add a `function` node to convert the `thermostat` output to what the MQTT topic expects.
+Add a `function` node to convert the `thermostat` node output to what the MQTT topic expects.
 The code is as follows:

 ```javascript
 var jsonPayload = JSON.parse(msg.payload.setpoint);